mrasska/mrasska/README.md

 - 🔭 I’m currently looking for a position as junior data analyst.
 - 🌱 I’m currently learning Python, SQL.
 - 🤔 I’m looking for help with python.
-- 💬 Ask me about digital economics.
+- 💬 Ask me about digital economics and gaming industry.
+- 🎮 I'm taking part in Indie Collective's project : promoting independant video game in Brittany, France.
 - 📫 How to reach me: @drunkmoriarty on twitter 🦉
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I drink too much tea 🍵